citp/privacy-policy-historical/i/in/ind/independent.co.uk.md

-> *The following text is extracted and transformed from the independent.co.uk privacy policy that was archived on 2004-12-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20041208085033id_/http%3A//www.independent.co.uk/story.jsp%3Fstory%3D55090) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the independent.co.uk privacy policy that was archived on 2005-04-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050422203401id_/http%3A//www.independent.co.uk/story.jsp%3Fstory%3D55090) for the most accurate reproduction.*

 # Independent

 |   |

-Privacy Policy

 Please read this carefully